 Brenda Eskenazi (Public Health)

 Reproductive hazards of industrial exposures; reproductive epidemiology; reproductive effects of exogenous estrogens.

 Laser interaction with matter; atomic physics; energy and defense related science, technology and policy.

 Environmental and constitutional law.

 Physiological ecology of soil microorganisms; emphasis on transformations of nitrogen, carbon and organic contaminants.

-Meredith Fowlie (Department of Agricultural & Resource Economics)
+Meredith Fowlie (Agricultural & Resource Economics)

 Empirical industrial organization, environmental economics, and public policy.

-Harrison Fraker, Jr. (Environmental Design)
+Harrison Fraker, Jr. (Architecture)

 Passive solar, daylighting and sustainable design; sustainable systems and urban design principles for transit oriented neighborhoods.